Super Savings is a super solution that will help you manage your super from your very first day of work and throughout your retirement.

 - Receive regular payments of your super to supplement income when you start winding down work (Transition to retirement).

 - Receive money as regular repayments when you retire (Retirement).

 - Withdraw some or all of your balance when you need it.

 - There are no exit fees for partial lump sum withdrawals.

-- Investment earnings (returns) are generally tax free for Retirement income accounts*, and taxed at up to 15% for Transition to retirement income accounts.
+- Investment earnings (returns) are generally tax-free for Retirement Income accounts,1 and taxed at up to 15% for Transition to Retirement Income accounts.

 - You can manage your Income account online using Member Online.

-- Receive a retirement bonus** of up to $5,100 when you open a Retirement income account (subject to eligibility and conditions apply).
+- Receive a Retirement Bonus of up to $9,500 when you open a Retirement Income account (subject to eligibility and conditions apply).2

-** Subject to eligibility criteria, including a 12 month minimum membership period.
-The Retirement Bonus is generally paid into eligible Super Savings Retirement income accounts in the July following the financial year in which the Super Savings Retirement income account was established.
+2. Subject to eligibility criteria, including a 12 month minimum membership period.
 Please note other conditions apply.
 Visit the Retirement Bonus page for more details.